liampc/100-days-of-code/log.md

 ## Day 15 : Oct 21, 2020

 Today, I was able to do the sending of email using gmail instead of sendgrid by following a tutorial.
 Add projects and links in my attendance project, got comfortable creating models practice manytomany field.
 Follow a tutorial on creating tables in django using django_tables2.
 I thought I will be able to use this app as a substitute for creating attendance table using Javascript but it wasnt that interactive.

+## Day 16: Oct 22, 2020

+Today is not a productive day, I keep rethinking about my current track again.
+I keep getting distracted on the stuff I keep reading/seeing that I should do.
+I want to do my attendance project but it greatly depends on using JS so now I'm wondering what should I prioritize in studying between vue.js or django rest apis.